Hair Salon Loyalty Programme: Rebook 70% of Clients

 How often do hair salon clients visit on average?

 The average hair salon client visits 4.88 times per year, according to Meevo's 2025 data.
 That's roughly every 10-11 weeks.
-Top salons push this to 7-8 visits annually by encouraging regular trims, treatments, and touchups through loyalty programs and rebooking incentives.
+Top salons push this to 7-8 visits annually by encouraging regular trims, treatments, and touchups through loyalty programmes and rebooking incentives.

 Free add-on services work best for hair salons.
 A deep conditioning treatment, scalp massage, or blowout styling upgrade after 6-8 visits has high perceived value ($25-40) but costs you only $5-15 in product and time.
-Avoid giving away full haircuts - the labor cost destroys your margins.
+Avoid giving away full haircuts - the labour cost destroys your margins.

 Yes.
 Hair salons have longer gaps between visits (6-10 weeks vs 2-4 weeks for nails), higher service values, and stronger stylist-client relationships.
-Your loyalty program needs to bridge that memory gap with automated reminders and keep rewards achievable within 12-18 months.
+Your loyalty programme needs to bridge that memory gap with automated reminders and keep rewards achievable within 12-18 months.

 Should loyalty be tied to the salon or individual stylist?

 Tie loyalty to the salon, not individual stylists.
 This protects your business if a stylist leaves, builds salon brand equity, and allows clients to try different services.
-For chair-rental models, consider separate cards per stylist or a salon-wide program that tracks stylist preferences.
+For chair-rental models, consider separate cards per stylist or a salon-wide programme that tracks stylist preferences.

 How many visits should it take to earn a hair salon reward?